RagnarokOS/distrib/INSTALL.md

 press return without entering any size.

 You will then be shown the partition table to be created and asked to proceed or not.
-Answer 'Y' or 'y' to proceed, 'N' or 'n' to restart redo the device partitioning part.
+Answer 'Y' or 'y' to proceed, 'N' or 'n' to restart the device partitioning part.

 ## Hostname / Timezone / Locale / Keyboard

 Q: "Enter the hostname for this system: "

-This cna be whatever you want.
+This can be whatever you want.
 Spaces in the name are not allowed.

 For the next three config settings, typing 'l' will open a list of available options in `less`.